handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ```

 > Quick workaround is to declare that interface as public
+>

+### Changing class that accesses `private protected` members
+With C# 7.2 `private protected` access modifier was introduced.
+It works as `protected` access modifier in a sense that inherited classes can access it but.
+Addition of `private` also limits it to same assembly.
+Your changes are technically compiled into separate assembly and at the moment trying to access `private protected` in changed code will produce compiler error.

+> Easiest workaround for now is to declare those `private protected` members as `protected`.

 ### Limited debugger support for Rider when using Unity 2019 and 2020
 Once breakpoint has been hit it'll stop asset from hot-reloading in that play-session.
 Newer Unity versions are supporting debugging.